Skip to Content

 The expenses associated with starting a bowling alley can be steep, especially if you are building an alley from the ground up.

-Costs of utilities, payroll, insurance, and general facility maintenance can add up very quickly.
+Costs of utilities, payroll, business insurance, and general facility maintenance can add up very quickly.

 3. Recreational Sports Centers are a Liability